 Vietnamese cuisine has long been famous for the interesting coordination of flavors within one dish.
 This special feature not only stems from various relishes but also the pickles and the side dishes.
-In this blog, we will introduce to you how Vietnamese pickle and side dishes are made in addition to different kinds of dipping sauces that are popular in Vietnamese cuisine.
+In this blog, we will introduce to you how Vietnamese pickles and side dishes are made, in addition to different kinds of dipping sauces that are popular in Vietnamese cuisine.

 There are thousands of kinds of pickles in Vietnam.
-They differ in terms of ingredients, the way we make them and the way we enjoy them too.
-There are various ingredients that can be used to make pickle.
+They differ in terms of ingredients, the way we make them and how we enjoy them.
+Various ingredients can be used to make pickles.
 Basically, they are vegetables such as carrot, daikon, cabbage, broccoli, cucumber, etc. These ingredients will be soaked into a mixture of water, vinegar or fish sauce, sugar, and sometimes chilies.

 Jars of Vietnamese pickles